 The U.S. Botanic Garden is a living plant museum.
 Public exhibits are located in the Conservatory, the National Garden and in Bartholdi Park.
 Visitors are permitted to take photographs of the public areas at the U.S. Botanic Garden.
 Such photographs may only be made for personal use and must be taken with hand-held cameras.
 Commercial use of such photographs is strictly prohibited.
 The use of flash equipment and other special photo lighting devices or other bulky accessory equipment is not permitted.

 Photographic or filming activities can in no way affect the public's enjoyment of, or access to, our exhibits.
 Other rules for photography activity at the U.S. Botanic Garden:

-- No weddings, engagement photos or wedding or professional family pictures are permitted.
+- Wedding, engagement or professional family photography is not permitted.

 - Films or photographs must be for non-profit use.